kuttumiah/pma/README.md

 ## About

-Simple shell script that automatically installs the latest version of PhpMyAdmin on a Laravel Homestead box.
+Simple shell script that automatically installs the latest version of phpMyAdmin on a Laravel Homestead box.

 ## Usage